 - Be flexible.
 Be patient.
 We are all doing the best we can to cope with our new surroundings.
 If the person has to cut the call short when their baby cries, no problem.
 Reach out later to reschedule.
 All of us are quickly getting more comfortable with the technology and using it in ways we had not imagined a short time ago.
 Quarantini anyone?

-Thanks to Vanessa Himeles and the other PII investigators who contributed to this blog.
+Thanks to all the PII investigators who contributed to this blog.
 Stay tuned for another take on this topic when we blog about the challenges of conducting video interviews with those who have been exposed to trauma.